spotify/helios/docs/user_manual.md

 version-controlled files in your project directory.
 This allows you to tie your helios job params to changes in your application code.

+### Specifying an Access Token

+You can optionally specify an access token when creating a job by using the `--token` parameter.

+    $ helios create --token abc123 foo:v1 spotify/cassandra

+You now need to specify the token for each deploy, undeploy, start, stop and remove operation on that job using `--token` parameter.
+If no token or an incorrect one is specified, those operations will fail with a `FORBIDDEN` status code.

 Deploying Your Job
 ---